dell/omnia/docs/source/index.rst

 - `RockyOS <https://rockylinux.org/>`_ / `Red Hat <https://www.redhat.com/en/enterprise-linux-8>`_

+**Using Omnia**

+1. Run the `pre-req script <InstallationGuides/RunningInit/index.html>`_ to ready your system for Omnia.

+2. Run the `provision tool <InstallationGuides/InstallingProvisionTool/index.html>`_ to deploy servers with the OS required.

+3. Run the `monitoring tool <Roles/Monitor/index.html>`_ to set up Grafana and Prometheus.

 For a better understanding of what Omnia does, check out our `docs <https://omnia-documentation.readthedocs.io/en/latest/index.html>`_!